People of the Injury Prevention Center

 Richard Neitzel, PhD, MS, CIH

-Associate Chair, Environmental Health Sciences, University of Michigan School of Public Health
+Professor, Global Public Health, University of Michigan School of Public Health

-Associate Professor, Environmental Health Sciences, University of Michigan School of Public Health
+Professor, Environmental Health Sciences, University of Michigan School of Public Health

 Biography

-Dr. Richard Neitzel, PhD is an Associate Professor with the U-M School of Public Health.
+Dr. Richard Neitzel, PhD is a Professor with the U-M School of Public Health.
 He is an exposure scientist whose work, and the work of his team in the UM Exposure Research lab, takes place in occupational and community settings both domestically and abroad.
 He directs the UM Risk Science and Human Health Certificate program, and is also Director of the Pilot Project Research Grant Program of the UM Center for Occupational Health and Safety Engineering.
 He has been a Certified Industrial Hygienist since 2003.

 Research Interests